chayagirl/my-supercollider-setup/README.md

 My supercollider setup, GUIs, and patterns I use for my music!

 ## Things to know:
 Run the code in `mixingstaging.scd` to initialize the channels and everything.
+Then set the tempo in `bigone.scd`

 I assign my buffers like this:
 ```